JohnTheCoolingFan/Motorchik/README.md

   ./main.py
   ```
 ### 4. Autostart
   You can use any type of auto-starting.
-My host runs linux and I use systemd unit to run it automatically
+My host runs linux and I use systemd unit to run it automatically.
+This is an example unit for running it as root.
-  `~/.config/systemd/user/Motorchik.service`
+  `~/.config/systemd/system/Motorchik.service`
   ```ini
   [Unit]
   Description=Motorchik, discord bot written in python